patrickheng/temporary-portfolio-2016/README.md

 #### TO DO :
 * Replace emitter workflow by socrates or redux
 * Add Pixi.js experiement as background
-* Add Preact rooter and case studies
+* Add preact-rooter and case studies

 Hope you :purple_heart: it